panzerlop/panzerlop/README.md

 The  TASystemSettings.ini is for Rocket League it makes it sharper and run better.
-Works on Windows too.
+Use Lutris to install RL.
+The .ini Works on Windows too.

 - 👋 Hi, I’m @panzerlop
 - 👀 I’m interested in writing, coding, gaming & music production